Spacetime foam correlation renders the cosmological constant (dark energy): Introduction

+Therefore, it is a plausible conjecture that precisely due to the violent quantum gravitational fluctuations at the Planck length $\ell_{\rm pl}=M^{-1}_{\rm pl}$, numerous Planck-size wormholes (instanton and anti-instanton pairs) of mass $M\!\sim\!
+M_{\rm pl}$ and the tunnelling length $\beta\!\sim\! \ell_{\rm pl}$ are nucleated without exponential suppression $e^{-\beta^2 M^2/2}\sim \mathcal {O}(1)$.
+In such a small length scale, Euclidean action well describes gravitational quantum fluctuations.
+As the nucleating processes are both energetically and entropically favourable, the number of Planck-size wormholes should be as large as permitted by spacetime geometry and topology, and the wormhole number density is about $\sim M^3_{\rm pl}$, namely the close packing density.
+The right of Figure \ref{wormholefig} illustrates only a dilute density of wormholes.
+Such a configuration is the ground state of the spacetime that must exhibit the complex small-scale structure known as ``foam" \cite{Wheeler1955,Wheeler1957,Fuller1962,Misner1973}.

-It is plausible that precisely due to the violent quantum gravitational fluctuations at the Planck length $\ell_{\rm pl}=M^{-1}_{\rm pl}$, the spacetime must exhibit the complex small-scale structure known as ``foam" \cite{Wheeler1955,Wheeler1957,Fuller1962,Misner1973}.
-This physical arena is a wormhole formed by gravitational quantum fluctuations, connecting two spacetime points with a non-trivial topology \cite{Regge1961, Hawking1978}.
-The wormhole is an energetically favourable configuration that can be spontaneously nucleated in the Euclidean quantum gravity \cite{Gross1982}.
-Its nucleation (creation) and absorption (annihilation) \cite{GIDDINGS1989481, Lee1988} can be viewed as a tunnelling solution with a semi-classical amplitude proportional to the gravitational instanton action $e^{-\beta M/2}$.
-In this article, we consider the case that the wormhole mass $M\!\sim\!
-M_{\rm pl}$ and the tunnelling length $\beta\!\sim\! \ell_{\rm pl}$ between two spacetime points is of the order of the Planck unit.
-The physical spacetime made of fundamental ``constituent" foams becomes a fluctuating foamy {\it Planck lattice} \cite{Preparata1991} endowed with a basic length $\ell_{\rm pl}$, rendering a natural ultraviolet cutoff of quantum field theories.
-The Planck lattice represents the ground state of Euclidean quantum gravity, studied by using the Wilson-loop area action, path-integral quantization and nonperturbative discretisation of a four-dimensional simplicial complex and Regge calculus \cite{Xue2009, Xue2010}.
+Thus, the physical spacetime made of fundamental ``constituent" foams becomes a fluctuating foamy {\it Planck lattice} \cite{Preparata1991} endowed with a basic length $\ell_{\rm pl}$, rendering a natural ultraviolet cutoff of quantum field theories.
+The Planck lattice represents the ground state of Euclidean quantum gravity (\ref{eaction}) without cosmological constant $\Lambda$.
+We studied it using the Wilson-loop area action, path-integral quantisation, and nonperturbative discretisation of a four-dimensional simplicial complex and Regge calculus \cite{Xue2009, Xue2010}.

+Such a speculative scenario describes the background wormholes of the spacetime.
+Its detailed quantum dynamics at short distances are unknown, except for providing a natural ultraviolet cutoff.
+However, we will discuss how long-range background wormhole dynamics couple to physical observables at long distances, which act as natural infrared regulators in the Wilson renormalisation approach.